 Dockerfile with instructions to build a container image.
 Or, you can use a Source-to-Image (S2I) builder, which takes your application source code and converts it into a container image for you, without you needing to know how to write instructions for building a container image.

 Not just any CI/CD pipeline, but one that is containerized.
 What does that mean?
 It means that you don’t provision and configure a server.
-It means that it runs on demand (thanks to OpenShift Serverless) and sits idle when not used.
-It means that you define your Tasks and Pipelines in the format that is familiar to you when you work with Kubernetes.
+It means that it runs on demand (thanks to Red Hat OpenShift Serverless) and sits idle when not used.
+It means that you define your tasks and pipelines in the format that is familiar to you when you work with Kubernetes.
 It means that you get more work done with less effort.

 No more external libraries are needed for important microservices features.
-With OpenShift Service Mesh you can trace and monitor your code, roll out new versions, change the routing, and even test error handling without ever touching your code.
+With Red Hat OpenShift Service Mesh, you can trace and monitor your code, roll out new versions, and change the routing and test-error handling without ever touching your code.
 For the developer, this means your well-tested compiled code stays as-is, with no chance of introducing new defects after a build is finished.

-The library of VS Code Extensions for OpenShift keeps growing.
+The library of VS Code Extensions for Red Hat OpenShift keeps growing.

-You can debug your code, maintain your OpenShift pipelines, launch builds, test, and do every other necessary development activity directly from your VS Code IDE.
-Tight integration with OpenShift means that you can code, test, and debug locally while deploying to any cloud, anywhere.
+You can debug your code, maintain your Red Hat OpenShift pipelines, launch builds, test, and do every other necessary development activity directly from your VS Code IDE.
+Tight integration with Red Hat OpenShift means that you can code, test, and debug locally while deploying to any cloud, anywhere.

-Serverless applications are easier than ever thanks to OpenShift Serverless.
+Serverless applications are easier than ever thanks to Red Hat OpenShift Serverless.

-OpenShift Serverless takes Knative Serving and makes it easily available and usable to the developer.
-You can quickly take any application and make it into an on-demand serverless application by using OpenShift Serverless.
+Red Hat OpenShift Serverless takes Knative Serving and makes it easily available and usable to the developer.
+You can quickly take any application and make it into an on-demand serverless application by using Red Hat OpenShift Serverless.
 Stateless and stateful applications both work seamlessly and allow you to focus on your existing coding languages and models instead of spending your time learning yet another Functions-as-a-Service implementation.

 ‘odo’, the command-line interface for developers.

-No more time spent learning how the folks in Operations run your OpenShift cluster.
+No more time spent learning how the folks in Operations run your Red Hat OpenShift cluster.
 Instead of needing three or four commands that you use over and over, why not simplify?
-That’s what ‘odo’ does: It provides you, the developer, with a simple command-line tool that relies on convention over configuration, a concept that developers everywhere embrace.
-It’s the OpenShift tool for developers, made by OpenShift developers.
+That’s what ‘odo’ does.
+It provides you, the developer, with a simple command-line tool that relies on convention over configuration, a concept that developers everywhere embrace.
+It’s the Red Hat OpenShift tool for developers, made by Red Hat OpenShift developers.